openjdk/leyden/src/jdk.jlink/share/man/jmod.md

 :   Specifies location of native libraries to copy into the resulting JMOD
     file.

+`--static-libs` *path*
+:   Specifies location of native static libraries to copy into the resulting
+    JMOD file.

 `--main-class` *class-name*
 :   Specifies main class to record in the module-info.class file.